NorfairKing/smos/smos-docs-site/content/pages/development/contributing.markdown

 1. Enter the nix shell

    ```
-   $ nix-shell
+   $ nix develop
    ```

 1. Set up your feedback loop.
    When developing in a single smos package, you can use

    ```
-   nix-shell $ stack test <thepackage> --pedantic --file-watch
+   nix $ stack test <thepackage> --pedantic --file-watch
    ```

    When developing accross multiple smos packages, you can use

    ```
-   nix-shell $ stack test --pedantic --file-watch --no-rerun-tests
+   nix $ stack test --pedantic --file-watch --no-rerun-tests
    ```

-   Some feedback loops are provided, as you should have seen when you ran `nix-shell`.
+   Some feedback loops are provided, as you should have seen when you ran `nix develop`.
    You may want to check if those fit your needs first.

 1. Optionally: Set up a local hoogle server to look up code documentation for smos or its dependencies:

    ```
-   $(nix-build ci.nix -A hoogle)/bin/hoogle serve --local
+   nix $ hoogle serve --local
    ```

 1. Make your changes.